cordero1794/twinia-servo-digital-twin/README2.md

 # TWINIA Servo Digital Twin

 Experimental dataset and modeling framework for servo motor identification in the quadruped robot **TWINIA**.
-This project supports digital twin development and sim-to-real validation using experimental measurements and integration with NVIDIA Omniverse for robotic system analysis.
+This project supports digital twin development and sim-to-real validation using experimental measurements and integration with NVIDIA Omniverse Isaac Sim for robotic system analysis.

 ---